 As described in a previous article, existing computational textual analysis approaches that take words as the fundamental unit of analysis (e.g., word counts or word-correlation measures, such as topic models), are limited in their ability to capture nuanced relationships conveyed with sentences, nor the multiple layers of structure in documents.
 This article explains some of the opportunities arising from being able to systemically capture within-sentence relationships, by transforming raw text into consistent textual structures.

-One of the primary ways in which our textual structures make text easier to manipulate is by removing surface-level, including acronym, synonyms, label names and slight variations in sentence construction.
+One of the primary ways in which our textual structures make text easier to manipulate is by removing surface-level variations, including acronym, synonyms, label names and slight variations in sentence construction.
 Each of these variations introduce substantial differences into sentences, and mean that with the exception of some boiler-plate sentences and year-to-year within-firm re-use of material, almost no two sentences in company filings are identical.

 This article summarizes the limitations of capturing meaning with approaches that take the word as the fundamental unit of analysis; fundamental issues that our approach to capturing meaning seeks to address.